 Legs Numb After Workout

-Exercise can make your leg numb due to lack of blood supply to the area.
+Numb muscles after a workout can be due to lack of blood supply to the area.
 When you perform sustained movements for several minutes such as maintaining a yoga position or lifting very heavy weights in repetitive motions, blood flow can slow down in your legs, causing numbness and tingling sensations.

-Symptoms of the Numbness
+Symptoms of Numbness

 During exercise, you may initially feel numb in a specific area, like your thigh, hamstring or calf muscle.
 You might also notice other symptoms like tingling sensations, minor loss of movement or limited range of motion, paleness in color of the affected area and stiffness.

 As soon as you feel some numbness and a tingling sensation in your legs, stop the exercise immediately.
 Lie down or sit with your legs elevated to improve blood flow to the area.
 Avoid moving the legs and keep stationary for 10 to 20 minutes.
-Apply hot compress and remove any tight clothing or pants you may be wearing.
+Loosen or remove any tight clothing or pants you may be wearing.

-In some cases, leg numbness may be caused by meralgia paresthetica or Bernhardt-Roth syndrome.
+In some cases, numb muscles after a workout may be caused by meralgia paresthetica or Bernhardt-Roth syndrome.
 The condition occurs when one of the large sensory nerves is compressed, thereby causing a burning sensation or pain in your outer thigh.
 When the nerves are compressed, you will feel tingling sensations in the area.